 Find Delaware criminal and arrest records for free and with ease by following the guide below or searching their first and last name using online resources.

 This free guide provides tools and information so citizens can check if someone they know, love or work with has a criminal history, has been arrested and more.
-This information is made publicly accessible due to the Freedom of Information Act, but oftentimes it’s difficult to find since the process differs for each DE county.
+This information is made publicly accessible due to the Freedom of Information Act (FOIA), but oftentimes it’s difficult to find since the process differs for each Delaware counties.

-For this reason, Delaware Records Page has compiled government resources and databases, so looking up someone’s past or current situation is just a click away.
+For this reason, this article compiled government resources and databases, so looking up someone’s past or current situation is just a click away.

 Additionally, readers will learn how to:

-Are Delaware’s Criminal Records & Arrest Records Available for the Public To View?
+Are Delaware’s Criminal & Arrest Records Available for the Public To View?

 There are some exceptions to what can be released per the statute to protect certain populations such as juveniles or victims.1 These exceptions regarding criminal records include the following:

-The FOIA laws provides guidance to agencies that serve as the Delaware public records repository so these agencies know what they can disclose and how they can make the matter available.
+The Freedom of Information Act (FOIA) provides guidance to agencies that serve as the Delaware public records repository so these agencies know what they can disclose and how they can make the matter available.

-What Shows Up on Delaware Criminal Records vs Arrest Records Searches
+Delaware Criminal Records vs Arrest Records Searches: What Shows Up on Each?

 When conducting a records search for a Delaware resident, it’s important to know the difference between arrest records and criminal records.